breznak/neural.benchmark/data/datasets/synthetic/anomalyPoint/phase/README.md

 # Corrupted data - point anomaly in phase

 An anomaly is added to an original clean data.
-In point anomalies we change the phaze in several (mostly four) consecutive samples for `pi`.
-This is aim to confuse the algorithm so that it quickly develops a false sense that the changed phase is the original anomaly free data.
+In point phase anomalies we change the phase of the function at random points.
+We change it to a value `dF` (0..pi) for a few consecutive samples (mostly 4).
+The aim is to confuse the algorithm that the changed phase is the original anomaly free data (and at the correct time).

 Here, in the point anomaly, only few consecutive samples are corrupted.
 Therefore, the algortihm should not lose the track what the original function was.